museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 `python -c 'import pty; pty.spawn("/bin/sh")'`

-Now that we have a nice working shell we can check for the IP address of the mysql server.
+Now that we have a nice working shell, we can check for the IP address of the mysql server.

 I went ahead and ran `ps aux | grep mysql` to look for a running instance of mysql: